the-rahul-kumar/ga-homework-challenge-wk3/README.md

 ## Project Objectives

-For project two, you will complete a serious of exercises exploring either [order data from Chipotle](https://github.com/TheUpshot/chipotle), or [the top-rated movies on IMDB](./data/imdb_1000.csv).
+For project two, you will complete a series of exercises exploring either [order data from Chipotle](https://github.com/TheUpshot/chipotle), or [the top-rated movies on IMDB](./data/imdb_1000.csv).

 For these exercises, you will be conducting basic exploratory data analysis.
 This process will help you practice your data analysis skills while becoming comfortable with Python (Pandas not required).